It’s beginning to look (and feel) a lot like winter!

 RST = right sides together

-Assemble block: Position the sixteen half-square triangles according to the picture.
+Assemble block: Position the sixteen squares according to the picture.
 Take a black/white photo to double-check your layout using value.

-Repeat the above assembly with the final two columns, stitch and press.
+Repeat with the final two columns, stitch and press.

 Nestle seams and pin Rows 1 and 2, RST, and stitch.
 Press open.